jaspreet39431/pps-report/report.md

     printf("\n area of the rectangle : %d square inches",area);
 }
 ```
-                                                  EXPERIMENT NO: 10
+  #                                                Experiment No: 10
  Design a code to execute addition of two numbers if the sum is even.
 ```C
 #include<stdio.h>
 #include<math.h>